indiainvestments/slash_commands/README.md

 # slash_commands
-Slash commands for india investment server.
+Slash commands for india investment server to search the wiki.